CSCfi/hpc-containers/index.md

 2. Dockerfile to define containers.
 We can define containers for Docker and Podman using the dockerfile format.
-For complete reference to dockerfile format, we recommend the [official documentation](https://docs.docker.com/reference/dockerfile/).
+For complete reference to dockerfile format, we recommend the [Dockerfile documentation](https://docs.docker.com/reference/dockerfile/).
+We should name Dockerfiles using the `.dockerfile` extension.
-We recommend to name containers files with name and extension in lowercase, such as `app.dockefiler`, rather than simply `Dockerfile` because complex scientific software may require multiple container definition files.
+Avoid naming files as `Dockerfile` because complex scientific software may require multiple container definition files.
 The containers should adhere to the best practices for Apptainer compatibility.
 We recommend primarily using `FROM`, `ARG`, `COPY`, `RUN`, `ENV` and `LABEL` instructions.
-We should not use the `USER` intructions.
+We should not use the `USER` intruction.

 **Software location:**
 Install software into `/opt` or `/usr/local` and make it world-readable.